Lazy-Rabbit-2001/Godot-4-RemoteCollisionShape2D/README.md

 # How it Works
 ## Remote `CollisionShape2D`s
 To remote one or more `CollisionShape2D`s, just resize the `remote_collision_shapes` in the inspector and fill in the colision shape(s).
 If no any `CollisionShape2D` is provided, a warning will be thrown to hint the developer that the node lacks collision shapes and you should offer references to them.
+## Synchornize `global_transform` and `shape`
+After setting one or more remoted collision shape(s), remember that those who are remoted are NOT get synchornized immediately, which is designed to prevent from the pollution of synchornizing properties.
+Though it is not allowed to preview the effect of synchornization (especially for `global_transform` because you can view the shape, acutally) in the editor, it doesn't mean there is no any method to really synchornize the `shape`(s) or `global_transform`. `force_update_remote_shapes()` is such a method that can be called to synchornize the collision shapes with the remoter (`RemoteCollisionShape2D`) at the moment.
+Meanwhile, if necessary, it is also allowed to automatically synchornize it by turning on `always_remote`, which will make the method automatically called **each physics frame**.
+## Shape
+The reason why this extension is called `RemoteCollisionShape2D` is majorly because it not only allows to synchornize the `global_transform` of the remoted, but also, by setting `shape` of a remoter, the `shape` of the(se) collision shape(s) are done so as well.
+In addition, for convenience of changing `disabled` of the remoted one(s), the `disabled` property is also provided in this plugin, by switching which you can easily control `disabled` of them directly.

+# Future plans:
+1. Option to decide whether to track global transform or local transform.
+2. Tracks whether the position, rotation, scale or all or part of them.

 # Requirements
 ## Supported Godot Versions